-Brief (potential) impact or Call to Action (CTA) statements, should include safety rules.
+Potential impact or Call to Action (CTA) statements, should include safety rules.
 CTAs can be effective in reminding people what actions to take in preparing themselves for the potential hazardous winter weather event.
 This information will be contained in the Precautionary/Preparedness Actions segment of the product.

-6.5.3 Order of Segments
+6.6.3 Order of Segments